Anddd7/cloud-native-tutorials/pages/contents.md

-- TODO build the session structure, create template for course
+- DONE build the session structure, create template for course
 - TODO add introduction for first set of course
 - TODO add instruction of these resources (README)
 - TODO add content for 001